newdatasystems/vscode-foxpro/README.md

 ![alt text](http://content.screencast.com/users/MattSlay/folders/Snagit/media/354acc1a-ff2b-4514-84d0-3c47b2d7e250/04.01.2019-14.14.png "screenshot")

+### How to Install

+The easiest way to install this extension is to use the VSCode extensions sidebar and search for "foxpro".
+Click on the green "Install" button.
+(If you'd prefer to install from a VSIX file follow these instructions: https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix)

 ### Snippets
 - *lnsel*: local select (declares a variable, stores the current area and then restores it)
 - *docase*: CASE Statement (a case statement with two conditions and and otherwise)